As an entrepreneur you must file a turnover tax return. How many times a year do you file a return and how does it work?

 File a return

 You can submit the VAT return digitally via the secure portal (in Dutch) of Belastingdienst.nl.
 The Tax and Customs Administration will send you login details.
-You might be able to file the return with your own accounting software.
-It is also possible to outsource the return to your bookkeeper or accountant.

 When to file the return